-Giving our clients Facebook and Messenger moderation was just the beginning!
+Giving our clients a social inbox for Facebook and Messenger was just the beginning!
 Now, we would like to introduce you to our newest feature: sentiment analysis in Sotrender!

 What is sentiment analysis?